iusshpandeh/Sentiment-Classification-of-Nepali-News-Headlines/README.md

-# nepaliNLP

-Sentiment Classification of Nepali News headlines.
+# Sentiment Classification of Nepali News headlines.

 This was created was a final year project for CsIT.